clizzin/missionbit/digital-poetry-project/README.md

 </html>
 ```

 2) Then, in `main.js`, write code that __selects__ the `<div>` with its id, and gives it a name.
-You can use any name you want as long as it doesn't have any spaces in it--I'm going to use the name "wordContainer":

 ```js
 var wordContainer = $('#word-container');
 ```

+You can use any name you want as long as it doesn't have any spaces in it--I used the name "wordContainer".

 __Don't forget__ to delete the `document.write` line that you used to test earlier.